sanjanascorner/Classification-of-Satellite-images/README.md

 ### Limitations and Future Work:
-- `Threshold Dependency:' The method heavily relies on accurate intensity thresholds, which may vary across different satellite images or conditions.
+- Threshold Dependency:The method heavily relies on accurate intensity thresholds, which may vary across different satellite images or conditions.

-- 'Edge Artifacts:' Inconsistent edge detection in noisy images may lead to errors in classification.
+- Edge Artifacts: Inconsistent edge detection in noisy images may lead to errors in classification.

-- 'Lack of Spectral Analysis:' Advanced classification techniques using spectral data (e.g., NDVI) are not utilized.
+- Lack of Spectral Analysis:Advanced classification techniques using spectral data (e.g., NDVI) are not utilized.